Tarbela Dam: Tarbela-V Extension Project

 The Tarbela Dam was built with five original tunnels, with the first three dedicated to hydropower generation, and the remaining two slated for irrigation use.
 The fourth phase extension project uses the first of the two irrigation tunnels, while the fifth phase extension will use the second irrigation tunnel.
 Pakistan's Water and Power Development Authority sought expressions of interest for the Tarbela-V Extension Project in August 2014, and was given final consent for construction in September 2015.

 The hydropower project of tunnel 5 has two major components: power generation facilities and power evacuation facilities.
 The major works included under the project are modifications to tunnel 5 and building a new power house and its ancillaries to generate about 1,800GWh of power annually, a new 50 km of 500kV double-circuit transmission line from Tarbela to the Islamabad West Grid Station for power evacuation, and a new 500kV Islamabad West Grid Station.

 Construction commenced in August 2021 and will require an estimated 3.5 years for completion.
 New completion date is December 2026.
 The project will require the installation of three turbines with a capacity of 510 MW each in Tarbela's fifth tunnel which was previously dedicated to agricultural use.
 Upon completion, the total power generating capacity of Tarbela Dam will increase to 6,418 MW.
+As of January 2027 first unit is scheduled to start electricity generation in April 2027.